 Breast Augmentation at MAE Plastic Surgery

 Many women are unhappy with the size or shape of their breasts.
 If you’re one of them, a breast augmentation at MAE Plastic Surgery can give you the voluptuous breasts you’ve always wanted.
-We have provided successful breast augmentation surgeries for many years for patients in Chicago and the surrounding areas from Naperville to Evanston and beyond.
+We have provided successful breast augmentation surgeries for many years for patients in the Chicago area.
 Patients trust our surgeons because of our knowledge of the latest techniques and our individualized approach.

 According to the American Society of Plastic Surgeons, nearly 300,000 women have breast augmentation surgeries annually within the United States alone.
 The vast majority of these women improve the appearance of their breasts with the use of Saline or Silicone breast implants, but another method known as structural fat grafting may be used for smaller augmentation.
 This technique uses your own body fat for your breast augmentation.

 - This offer includes the surgeon’s surgical fee, latest generation round silicone implants, the fee for the facility and board certified anesthesiologists.
 There are no surprises.